kaizokumuda/html5rocks/www.html5rocks.com/content/tutorials/webaudio/intro/en/index.md

 [full source code](js/filter-sample.js)

+In general, frequency controls need to be tweaked to work on a logarithmic scale since human hearing itself works on the same principle (ie. A4 is 440hz, and A5 is 880hz).
+For more details, see the `FilterSample.changeFrequency` function in the source code link above.

-Note that the sample code lets you connect and disconnect the filter, dynamically changing the AudioContext graph.
+Lastly, note that the sample code lets you connect and disconnect the filter, dynamically changing the AudioContext graph.
 We can disconnect AudioNodes from the graph by calling `node.disconnect(outputNumber)`.
 For example, to re-route the graph from going through a filter, to a direct connection, we can do the following: